NilsWaldowski/gm-fractal/README.md

 ## Quick Start a Project
 * `git clone` Repository
 * `npm install` - install Dependencies
+* `npm run svgson` write information about all SVGs in '01-src/icons' to a JSON file in order to automate the creation of icon components in fractal
 * `gulp` - start init and watch
 * `gulp deploy` - build assets production ready (for fractal and sitepackage!)